jimburton/scrabble/README.md

   + The main code for playing the game is in `Scrabble.Game`.
 Start by studying the function `playGame` in there.
 Look for the code that fills a `Bag` with letters then takes letters from the bag to fill the `Rack` of each `Player`.
-  + Moves are scores according to the rules.
+  + Moves are scored according to the rules.
 Bonuses only count if a new tile has been placed on them.
 Every tile in a new word adds its face value multiplied by the letter-bonus of the square it is placed on, if any.
 Then the score for the whole word is multiplied